iAJTin/iEEDID/README.txt

 · Fixed
   -----

-    - Fixes a problem that throws an exception when a property is not available
+    - Fixes an issue that generates an exception when a property that returns an object of type QueryPropertyDictionaryResult not available.

 · Added
   -----

+    - Added support for **netstandard2.1**

+      - Add **SplitEnumerator** ref struct.

+      - ByteReader class rewritten to work with Span in net core projects.

+    - Added sample project for net60

     - Added support for MacOS (In progress...)